atharva-aak/PortfolioIn3D/README.md

-# 🌟 Dynamic 3D Portfolio
+# 🌟 Portfolio

-Welcome to my **Dynamic 3D Portfolio** — a modern and interactive way to showcase skills, experience, and creativity through the power of **3D web design**.
+Welcome to my **Portfolio** — a modern and interactive way to showcase skills, experience, and creativity through the power of **3D web design**.

 ## 🚀 Features
 - **Home**: A visually captivating landing page with dynamic 3D visuals.